Blackhawks' Nicolas Beaudin: Ascends to active roster

 Beaudin was promoted to the active roster Tuesday, per CapFriendly.

 Beaudin is set to be a healthy scratch for Tuesday's game versus the Stars.
-The 21-year-old cold find playing time hard to come by now that Calvin de Haan (hand) is back in the lineup.
+The 21-year-old could find playing time hard to come by now that Calvin de Haan (hand) is back in the lineup.

 More News